KevinDGnanih/battleship-war-game/README.md

 Image from [Am I Responsive](http://ami.responsivedesign.is/).

+Give it a try

+The live link can be found here - https://battleship-war-kdg.herokuapp.com/

 ## UX

 I wanted to create a simple Battleship game for anyone, for them to have fun in a very easy way to input data.